-The entire backbone of Facebook is based on understanding and gaining knowledge of the behaviour of its users, yet with its massive user base it makes use of several techniques to do the same.
+The entire backbone of Facebook is based on understanding and gaining knowledge of the behavior of its users, yet with its massive user base, it makes use of several techniques to do the same.

 Deep Learning - This technique doesn’t need any definite data from an image and has the ability to comprehend the context of an image as well as to analyze its contents using meta and text.
 For instance, if there is an abundance of tiger images and videos being shared across Facebook this technique can produce insights to understand the frequency of appearance of products with these images and videos in order to place ads for the people who might like to watch tiger videos.

 AI in Social Media

 Automated journalism, which also goes by the name of “robot journalism”, makes use of natural language generation algorithms that are powered by AI in order to automatically convert data into various news stories, images, videos, and data visualizations and then distribute it via automated journalism platforms.